Pairing Rounds

 If you plan to print physical copies of ballots or other printouts, you can access most of them from the "Reports" menu option, where you can choose the type of printouts you need:

-"Postings" contains options to print schematics, ballots, and a large number of other printouts.
+"Printouts" contains options to print schematics, ballots, and a large number of other printouts.
 If you're looking for a speech-related printout, odds are it's there.

 "Tab Sheets" has a variety of diagnostic reports, such as pref reports or a list of which entries a judge has already seen.
 You can even print out cards if you wanted to tab the tournament by hand: